aendie/SkyAlmanac-Py3/README.md

 * Better support for Letter-sized pages.
 * Skyalmanac no longer requires the Ephem astronomical library.
 * Hipparcos data (*hip_main.dat*) and one ephemeris (*de421.bsp*) are included in the PyPI package.
+* UNIX filenames include parentheses unless option '-sbr' is specified
 * Command line options:
     * -v   ... 'verbose': to send pdfTeX output to the terminal
     * -q   ... quiet mode for LD charts
     * -sky ... stars only in LD charts
     * -log ... to keep the log file
     * -tex ... to keep the tex file
     * -old ... old formatting without the 'fancyhdr' package
     * -a4  ...
 A4 papersize
     * -let ...
 Letter papersize
     * -dpo ... data pages only
+    * -sbr ... square brackets in Unix filenames

 ## Requirements